Kees1958/W3C_annual_most_used_survey_blocklist/README.md

+                                                           NOTICE
-NOTICE & USAGE: This is minimial blocklist based on the W3Tech annual surveys on most webtechnology used on websites
+This is minimial blocklist based on the W3Tech annual surveys on most webtechnology used on websites

-W3Tech analysis which analytics, advertisement, tracking and tagmanagement services are most used
+                                                            USEAGE
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20 percent mark while the number three Comscore just has a little over 2.5% marketshare.
 For comparison Amazon with its huge webstore generates about the same advertising traffic on its own website.